ltelab/disdrodb/docs/source/index.rst

 Data are stored in disparate formats with poor documentation, making them difficult to share, analyse, compare and reuse.
 Additionally, very limited software exists or is publicly available for DSD processing.

-In response to these challenges, the disdrodb Python package provides a set of tools to download, process and archive disdrometer data following the best open science practices.
+In response to these challenges, the **disdrodb** software provides a set of tools to download, process and archive disdrometer data following the best open science practices.

 The goal of the DISDRODB initiative is to:

-- create a decentralized archive of disdrometer data from all around the world
+- create a decentralized archive of disdrometer data from all around the world,
-- promote the exchange of data across the scientific community
+- promote the exchange of data across the scientific community,
-- document the available data and the type of disdrometer sensors
+- document the available data and type of disdrometer sensors,
-- provide a common framework to process disdrometer data
+- provide a common framework to process disdrometer data,
-- develop a set of scientific products to study the DSD variability at various spatio-temporal scales
+- develop a set of scientific products to study the DSD spatio-temporal variability at global scale,
-- create a community to develop, share and improve algorithms
+- create a community to develop, share and improve DSD models and algorithms.

 Software